use-inkubator/Ecosystem-Grants/applications/OkAlice-Liquid-Staking.md

 - Users can participate in securing the network by staking their tokens.
 - Receive rewards for their staked tokens.
 - Receive a derivative token in exchange for the staked token, which they can use on other dapps or chains, hence the name liquid staking.
-- Participate in the validator selection through an on-chain governance.

 ### Ink!
 Ecosystem Impact